AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 NumberOfProcessorsAvailable
 """""""""""""""""""""""""""
-Sets the number of processors you want to use to complete the tasks.
-Setting more processors will reduce the computational time because the program will parallelise the calculation of the genotype probabilities and the phasing rounds.
+Sets the number of processors used to compute the genotype probabilities and Phasing rounds.
+The more processors, the shorter the computational time, however **NumberOfProcessorsAvailable** should not be larger than the number of processors available because it might lead to inefficient performances.

 InternalIterations